Deployment

 Need to redeploy?

-After cleanup, download a fresh deployment package from your deployment profile and deploy it to the device.
+After cleanup, download a fresh enrollment script from your deployment profile and deploy it to the device.
 See Deploy InputGuard to devices.